 Festival d’été de Québec

 Is 11 days enough time to explore 300 shows and 10 stages?
-Find out at the Festival d'?t? de Qu?bec in July.
+Find out at the Festival d'?t? de Qu?bec.
 As the festival takes over the historic district of the city, you'll be treated to world-class musical acts like Sting and Peter Gabriel, Red Hot Chili Peppers, Fetty Wap, Selena Gomez, Duran Duran, and more.
 With over 40 years of history, you know that this festival has good times and even better shows down to a fine art.
 Don't forget to check out the street performers and night festivities too!

 Whether you love water sports or are feeling adventurous, Nautical Fest will give you the chance to try several different activities.
-Held at various locations along the St. Lawrence River every July, this free (yes, free!) event gives you the chance to explore some of the pastimes Quebecers love most---from wakeboarding and stand up paddle board yoga, to sailing and canoeing.
+Held at various locations along the St. Lawrence River, this free (yes, free!) event gives you the chance to explore some of the pastimes Quebecers love most---from wakeboarding and stand up paddle board yoga, to sailing and canoeing.
 Though you might not become an expert during the two-day festival, you'll definitely have a great time experiencing Quebec from the water.

 Fêtes de La Nouvelle-France

 Re-live old Europe in New France; from activities and performances, to re-enactments and lectures.
 Celebrating the city's rich history through spectacle, art, and the city itself, this five-day festival truly showcases the history that has shaped Quebec City.
 Whether you love food, music, or theatre this festival will truly immerse you in diverse and vibrant French culture, past and present.